What is CBC? Cannabichromene – Action, Receptors, Uses 2026

 Unique observation: Of all the cannabinoids tested, only CBC and CBD demonstrate a clear effect on neurogenesis in the adult brain.
 THC, in higher doses, on the contrary, inhibits this process.
 This means that the neuroprotective profile of cannabis preparations depends on the proportion of cannabinoids, not just their presence.
 CBC+CBD oils may be more supportive for the brain than pure isolates.

-Potential applications for depression
+Potential applications in depression

 Depression is one of the most studied uses of CBC.
 A 2010 preclinical study, published in Pharmacology Biochemistry and Behavior, tested CBC in a forced swim test model in rodents.
 CBC administration significantly reduced immobility time, a marker of antidepressant action.
 The effect was maintained without the significant side effects observed with SSRIs.